rowak/nanoleaf-aurora/README.md

 # Nanoleaf Aurora Java API
-A simple java wrapper for the Nanoleaf Aurora RESTful API that fully supports all features of the official API, but adds additional helper methods and classes to make your life easier.
+A java wrapper for the Nanoleaf Aurora RESTful API that fully supports all features of the official API, but adds additional high-level helper methods and classes to make your life easier.
+The API is designed to be simpler to use than the official API by aiming to avoid the need for working with JSON data.

 ## [Documentation](https://htmlpreview.github.io/?https://github.com/rowak/nanoleaf-aurora/blob/master/doc/index.html)